srimply/blog/_posts/2016-06-09-NUS Second Year Second Semester in Review.md

 For midterms and finals, it is very crucial to practice a lot of the past year papers to clarify on the difficulty level and on what is expected.

 The professors were also kind and helpful whenever we approach them with questions.
 For this module, we just need the discipline to sit down and invest some time in the understanding of the concepts taught.

+Cheatsheets I used for the mid-terms are [here](https://drive.google.com/open?id=0BwSVKyZQM1obc0NZNUp5T0JoSnM).

+Cheatsheets I used for the final exams are [here](https://drive.google.com/open?id=0BwSVKyZQM1obMk5kWU5mdk1LM0E).

 Difficulty (out of 5): ☆☆☆☆